SH.11 - Student Code of Conduct

 - Be accompanied by a support person.
 Students may be accompanied by a licensed attorney at their own expense.

 - Request reasonable accommodations from the office adjudicating their conduct case.
 Accommodation requests must be made three days in advance of the scheduled hearing through the Office of Student Conduct and Community Standards.

 SH.11.D – Prohibited Conduct

 Cheating, plagiarism, unauthorized collaboration, alteration of academic materials, or other academic misbehavior.
 For further explanation, see SH.02.A – Academic Integrity Policy.

-- Failing to comply with the lawful directions of any College employee acting within the scope of their official duties or failing to identify oneself to such a person when requested to do so.
+Failing to comply with the lawful directions of any College employee acting within the scope of their official duties or failing to identify oneself with proper identification to such a person when requested to do so.

-False Reporting: Knowingly making a false report of a bomb, fire, or other emergency.
+False Reporting: Knowingly making a false report of a bomb, fire, or another emergency.

 Fire Safety: Engaging in, tampering with, or any other misuse or unauthorized use of firefighting equipment, fire sprinkling systems and other safety equipment or warning devices, and failure to evacuate when a fire alarm is activated.